behu-kea/python-basics/lectures/week-49.md

 - 6.4.1
 - 6.4.2
 - 6.4.3
-- Use a loop to print the numbers starting from 5 to -5
+- Use a loop to print the numbers starting from 5 to -5 (You must google to fix this!)
-- Print a random number of hashtags (`#`)
+- Print a random number of hashtags (`#`) (You must google to fix this!)